TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-02-01-effective-debug-tricks-narrow-scoping.md

 **Great job!**

-Now both you and the maintainers now:
+Now both you and the maintainers know:

 - what steps were made
 - what happened